danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 I don't take measures to make my tools available to others then I am kicking out the rungs beneath me as I climb upward.

-On a cenceptual or extra musical level however I am obliged to admit, however reluctantly, that something changed.
+On a cenceptual or extra musical level I am obliged to admit, however reluctantly, that something changed.
 Anyone who knows me is always hearing me tell the same story.
 About how fundamentally music is incapable of depicting anything because of the fact that it is inherently abstract and utterly